paterit/django-microservice-template/docs/source/technical/use_cases/simple_dev.rst

   set +a

 - now you can use make commands like ``make logs-web`` to see logs for web container
-- when you are done, don't forget to uset DOCKER envs, by
+- when you are done, don't forget to unset DOCKER envs, by

 .. code-block:: bash